MichaelABryant/portfolio/README.md

 - Created 12 regression machine learning models to make a prediction of vehicle sales price using 301 vehicle sales records and seven features
 - Performed an exploratory data analysis and feature engineered dummy variables for categorical data
 - Hyperparameter tuned the models and, with a five-fold cross-validation, obtained an MAE score of $502.69 and R-squared score of 0.9703
-- Deployed the best model with a [front end](https://predict-vehicle-price.herokuapp.com/) hosted on a cloud application platform which can be used suggest a sales price to the user who is interested in selling their vehicle
+- Deployed the best model with a [front end](https://predict-vehicle-price.herokuapp.com/) hosted on a cloud application platform which can be used to suggest a sales price to people interested in selling their vehicle

 # [Project 3: Heart Disease Prediction (Python/HTML)](https://github.com/MichaelBryantDS/heart-disease-pred)
 - Created 12 classification machine learning models to make a prediction of heart disease using 303 patient records and 12 features